charles-uno/charles-uno.github.io/_posts/2017-11-13-rptq-rix-report.md

 ---

 There were 52 people at the tournament, so there was just one single-elimination round in the top 8.
-It shook out as follows:
+The four invitations shook out as follows:

 - (8) Titan Breach beat (1) Affinity
 - (7) Storm beat (2) Eldrazi Tron
 - (3) Dredge beat (6) UR Breach
 - (5) Storm beat (4) BW Eldrazi

-All in all, a pretty bad day for the "fair" decks.
-Not sure what this says about the Modern format, if anything.
+All in all, a pretty bad day for "fair" decks.
+Not sure what this says about the Modern format.
 I guess we'll find out in Spain!